 Our Values

-- Trump’s Strength Can Fix Biden’s Weakness.
-For four years, the Biden White House allowed adversaries to hide behind threats of nuclear escalation and their veto power at the United Nations.
-President Trump and his administration can restore America’s credibility and reputation abroad with ‘Peace Through Strength’ policies.
+- Peace Through Strength is Reversing Biden’s Weakness.
+For four years, the Biden White House allowed U.S. deterrence to crumble and watched on as adversaries hid behind threats of nuclear escalation and their veto power at the United Nations.
+President Trump and his Administration are restoring America’s credibility and power on the world stage.

 A New Way Forward